In this article

 There are additional “flavors” of both term and whole life insurance.
 The main differences between the policies below are about how the death benefit changes over time.

-For all of these, however, the premium remains the same month after month or year after year.
+For all of these, however, the premium generally remains the same month after month or year after year.
 This will depend on how often your premiums are set to be paid.
 The only thing that changes is the benefit your beneficiary (or beneficiaries) would receive if you were to die.

 Level: This is the most common type of term life policy, in which your premium is level (meaning it doesn’t change over time), and so is your benefit.
 If you had a 10-year level term policy with a $1 million death benefit, you’d pay the same premium each year during that 10-year span, and if you were to pass away at any time during that period, your beneficiaries would receive $1 million.